calcpsu/cphp82001/README.md

   2. Linear regulator (TLV75801, set to 3.80V)
   3. Switchmode step-up regulator (MIC2250, set to 3.80V also)

-For each, the model calculates the change in output voltages given the battery state, calculator and power supply current draw, and iterates until the 2000mAh battery is exhausted.
-The calculator load is measured from 3 sample calculators, reflecting the calculator being left on in the default display ("0." or "0.00" depending on the model), and accounts for the changing current with changing supply voltage.
+For each, the model calculates the change in output voltages given the battery state, calculator and power supply current draw, and iterates until the battery (2000mAh) is exhausted.
+The calculator load is measured from 3 sample calculators (HP-35, HP-45 and HP-67), reflecting the calculator being left on in the default display ("0." or "0.00" depending on the model), and accounts for the changing current with changing supply voltage.
 Results are shown below.

 In summary, a regulated design gains a slight advantage in run time for the HP-35, while slightly reducing run time for HP-45 and HP-67.
-The switchmode design is actually best for the current-hungry HP-67, but not by a significant amount, and at the cost of higher quiescent current (shortening standby time).
+The switchmode design is actually best for the current-hungry HP-67, but not by a significant amount, and at the cost of higher quiescent current (shortening standby time significantly).

-Given the linear regulator provides some additional advantages for all the calculators (including a level of overcurrent / short-circuit protection which would need to be replaced, the function of the calculator's low battery signal is retained, and a constant voltage for the HP-67 card reader), the penalty in run time (and shelf time) I think is justified and the linear regulator is the optimum solution.
+In conclusion, the regulated design provides a slight advantage for the HP-35 based on this model, however the unregulated design (with addition of necessary output short-circuit protection / current limiter) can be expected to be ideal for other models.
+Further testing of a prototype is still required, as the impact of the regulator's increased quiescent current in dropout mode has not been fully characterised in this model (and may even negate the benefit, particularly in standby performance). v3.5 of the PCB design includes both regulator and current limiter, and allows bypassing with a 0-ohm resistor for a beta production release.

 #### Results summary (t in hours)
 ![Image of power model results](https://github.com/calcpsu/cphp82001/blob/master/powermodel/modelresults.png?raw=true)